-Links to assignment-related resources are provided below.
-Browse all tip sheets and good practice guides
+Links to topic administration-related resources are provided below.

 You may want to set up a course site that connects students in a range of programs/topics together in one place.
 Feedback from students (new/continuing) and/or staff may prompt you to set up a course site (a perceived need).